2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Women make up 85% of the communication and journalism majors at the school.

-University of Nebraska at Omaha came in at #17 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region ranking.
-UNOMAHA is a fairly large public school located in the city of Omaha.
+University of Nebraska at Omaha ranked #17 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region list.
+UNOMAHA is a fairly large public school located in the large city of Omaha.

 About 62% of the students majoring in communication and journalism at the school are women while 38% are male.